Ollam: Other uses

 There was an official post in ancient Ireland called the "Rí Ollam" or "Ard Ollam" or Chief Ollam of Ireland.
 The holder of the post had a standing equal to the High King of Ireland.

 Ollamh Fodhla was the title of the mythical 18th High King of Ireland who is said to have first formed the assembly known as the Feis Teamhrach, or Feast of Tara around 1300 BCE.

 Literary fosterage

-In Ancient Ireland, ollams taught children either for payment or for no compensation.
+In Ancient Ireland, ollams taught children with or without compensation depending on the circumstance.